marianaobmorais/ft_printf/README.md

 ## About

 The goal of this project is to recode printf() function.
-In doing so, I have learned the importance of variadic fucntions and how to use them, and I have deepened my knowledge in format specifiers.
+In doing so, I have learned the importance of variadic functions and how to use them, and I have deepened my knowledge in format specifiers.

+## Features

 The mandatory conversions to be implemented:
 `%c` Prints a single character.